SalomePlatform/adao/doc/fr/bibliography.rst

 ..
 [Buchinsky98] Buchinsky M., *Recent Advances in Quantile Regression Models: A Practical Guidline for Empirical Research*, Journal of Human Resources, 33(1), pp.88-126, 1998

 ..
+[Burgers98] Burgers G., Van Leuween P. J., Evensen G., *Analysis scheme in the Ensemble Kalman Filter*, Monthly Weather Review, 126, 1719–1724, 1998

+..
 [Byrd95] Byrd R. H., Lu P., Nocedal J., *A Limited Memory Algorithm for Bound Constrained Optimization*, SIAM Journal on Scientific and Statistical Computing, 16(5), pp.1190-1208, 1995

 ..
 [Cade03] Cade B. S., Noon B. R., *A Gentle Introduction to Quantile Regression for Ecologists*, Frontiers in Ecology and the Environment, 1(8), pp.412-420, 2003

+..
+[Evensen94] Evensen G., *Sequential data assimilation with a nonlinear quasi-geostrophic model using monte carlo methods to forecast error statistics*, Journal of Geophysical Research, 99(C5), 10,143–10,162, 1994

+..
+[Evensen03] Evensen G., *The Ensemble Kalman Filter: theoretical formulation and practical implementation*, Seminar on Recent developments in data assimilation for atmosphere and ocean, ECMWF, 8 to 12 September 2003

 ..
 [Ide97] Ide K., Courtier P., Ghil M., Lorenc A. C., *Unified notation for data assimilation: operational, sequential and variational*, Journal of the Meteorological Society of Japan, 75(1B), pp.181-189, 1997